alvingxv/countries-database/README.md

 # countries-database
-This is a repository for a mini project using Sveltkit with TailwindCss
+This is a repository for a mini project using Sveltkit with TailwindCSS

 ## Maintained By Alvian Ghifari